-1. All regular University and departmental or school requirements.

-An overall grade point average of 3.25 or above, including transfer courses.
-All work that is taken at FMU and all work that is taken at other institutions and considered transferable will be included in computing a student's grade point average for Honors.
+- All regular University and departmental or school requirements. - An overall grade point average of 3.25 or above, including transfer courses.
+All work taken at FMU and all work taken at other institutions and considered transferable will be included in computing a student's grade point average for Honors.

-- Completion of a minimum of 21 hours in Honors Courses with a grade point average of 3.25 or above in all Honors Courses taken.
-Of the 21 hours, 9 must be above 299, including three hours of the Honors Colloquium (397) and three hours of the Honors Independent Study (491-499) or acceptable substitutes.
+- Completion of a minimum of 21 hours in Honors Courses with a minimum grade point average of 3.25 in all Honors Courses taken.
+These must include the Honors Colloquium (397) and the Honors Independent Study (491-499) or acceptable substitutes, as described below.
 Grades below B in the Honors Colloquium and the Honors Independent Study do not count toward credit for the Honors degree, although they do count toward regular degree requirements.
-If necessary, the Honors Committee may accept substitutes for specific three-hour requirements through the "Honors Contract" option. - Honors credit may be allowed to a student transferring from another institution for courses that are accepted by FMU for full credit or elective credit.
-To receive the degree "With University Honors," a transfer student must meet all requirements for the degree (see above), taking a minimum of 12 hours of Honors Courses at FMU, including the Honors Colloquium, the Honors Independent Study, and one other upper-level Honors Course.
-Honors credits transferred from other institutions will be included in computing the student's grade point average in Honors Courses.
+If necessary, the Honors Committee may accept substitutes for specific three-hour requirements through the "Honors Contract" option. - Up to 9 hours of Honors credit may be allowed to Honors students taking courses at one of FMU's international exchange partners, provided that such students are Honors students during the study-abroad semester, that those courses are approved in advance by the Honors Director and Coordinator of International Programs, and that grades earned in all such courses are the equivalent to at least a B. INTS 299 may not be counted for Honors credit. - Honors credit may be allowed to a student transferring from another NCHC-affiliated institution for courses that are accepted by FMU for full or elective credit.
+To receive the degree "With University Honors," a transfer student must meet all requirements for the degree (see above), take a minimum of 9 hours of Honors courses at FMU, including the Honors Colloquium and the Honors Independent Study.
+Honors credits transferred from other institutions will be included in computing the student's grade point average in Honors courses.